juman101/recruiter_tool/README.md

 # Recruitment Tool

-Recruitment Assistance is an all-purpose recruitment solution designed to streamline the hiring process for both job seekers and recruiters.
+Recruitment tool is an all-purpose recruitment solution designed to streamline the hiring process for  recruiters.
-It offers a comprehensive platform for managing candidates, evaluating their skills, and tracking their progress through different stages of recruitment.

 ## video demo